microsoft/playwright/docs/src/api/class-frame.md

 ## async method: Frame.click

 This method clicks an element matching [`param: selector`] by performing the following steps:
-1. Find an element match matching [`param: selector`].
+1. Find an element matching [`param: selector`].
 If there is none, wait until a matching element is attached to the DOM.
 1. Wait for [actionability](./actionability.md) checks on the matched element, unless [`option: force`] option is set.
 If the element is detached during the checks, the whole action is retried.